DIRACGrid/diracx/docs/CLIENT.md

 * customization, in the `patches` folder, which mirror the structure of the generated client.
 * the base modules (`aio`, `extensions`, `models`) just exporting what we want to be exporting

-`diracx-client` also defines a `DiracClient` class which exposes all these low level calls, and handles the authentication/authorisation aspects, as well as the interactions with extensions.
+`diracx-client` also defines a `AsyncDiracClient` class which exposes all these low level calls, and handles the authentication/authorisation aspects, as well as the interactions with extensions.

 ### Generating a Client